Meet Your Local Kidney Expert

 Phosphorus is a mineral found in the body.
-About 85% of the phosphorus in the body is in bones.
+About 85 percent of the phosphorus in the body is in bones.
 Phosphorus is the body’s next most abundant mineral after calcium.
 The body uses phosphorus to:

 In addition, most Americans consume a lot of prepared foods, colas and other canned or bottled drinks, which have high amounts of added phosphorus.
-According to the Food and Nutrition Board, over the last 20 years, phosphorus intake by Americans has increased 10% to 15%.
+According to the Food and Nutrition Board, over the last 20 years, phosphorus intake by Americans has increased from 10 percent to 15 percent.
 Part of this increase is attributed to phosphorus-containing food additives in processed food.
-It is very rare that people have a phosphorus deficiency; in most cases people get too much.
+It’s rare that people have a phosphorus deficiency; in most cases people get too much.

 Together, phosphorus and calcium create healthy bones and teeth.
 Healthy kidneys work to keep these two minerals in balance in the blood.
 The kidneys also turn vitamin D into an active hormone (calcitriol), which helps increase calcium absorption from the intestines into the blood.

-When the calcium level in the blood is low, the parathyroid glands (four small glands in the neck) make more parathyroid hormone (PTH).
+When the calcium level in the blood is low, the parathyroid glands (four small glands in the neck) make more PTH.
 This causes calcium to be pulled from the bone into the blood.
 Too much parathyroid hormone can cause the bones to become weak and break more easily.
 This is called renal osteodystrophy.

 Because unhealthy kidneys are no longer able to remove phosphorus from the blood and get rid of the excess in urine, high levels of phosphorus (hyperphosphatemia) is a problem for people with stage 4 and 5 kidney disease, especially stage 5 (also known as end stage renal disease or ESRD).

 High levels of phosphorus in the blood can cause: